Oeschinensee and Kandertal landslides: Post-Oeschinensee collapses

 Lake sediments in Oeschinen Lake show evidence of turbidites, some of which could be related to collapses caused by earthquakes.
 A number of collapse scarps lie on the mountains surrounding the lake and could have been the source of landslides.
 At least six such collapses took place.
 Some of the collapses may have occurred in historical times; a flood from the lake in 1846 AD may have been caused by an unobserved landslide.

 Future collapses

 The headwalls of the Kandertal landslide are still unstable.
 In summer 2018 a volume of 0.02 km3 in the "Bim Spitze Stei" area between the Kandertal and Oeschinensee landslide detachment areas became noticeably unstable.
+Geophysical analyses have shown that there are a number of rock masses in motion, some of them containing warm permafrost, with most motion occurring in summer.
+As of 2021, the speed of the motion has increased with every year.

+There are a number of scenarios for a future collapse of the Spitze Stei.
+Most of them would spare the Oeschinen lake and Kandersteg, but buildings close to the lake would be in danger.
+Landslides could dam local creeks and generate mudflows that can reach Kandersteg.
+As a consequence, the area below the Oeschinensee landslide scar has been closed off and dry dams were built above the village in 2021.

 Research history

 The landslide deposits were originally interpreted as glacial deposits, before outcrops investigated during the construction of railroads led to the discovery of the Kandertal landslide in 1897 or 1909.
 Over the 20th and 21st century, different estimates on the number, ages, causes and volumes of the landslide deposits have been made.
 A major source of uncertainty is how to separate distinct landslide deposits; usually, the Oeschinensee landslide was considered a single event.
+The increased instability observed in summer 2018 led to an investigation of the detachment area, with drilling, satellite mapping and the installation of telemetry devices among other responses.